-At March 31, 2004, CenterPoint Energy had a shelf registration statement covering 15 million shares of common stock and CERC Corp. had a shelf registration statement covering \$50 million principal amount of debt securities.
+At September 30, 2004, CenterPoint Energy had filed with the SEC a shelf registration statement covering senior debt securities, preferred stock and common stock aggregating \$1 billion, but such registration statement had not been declared effective.
+At September 30, 2004, CERC Corp. had a shelf registration statement covering \$50 million principal amount of debt securities.

 Cash Requirements in 2004.
 Our liquidity and capital requirements are affected primarily by our results of operations, capital expenditures, debt service requirements, and working capital needs.
-Our principal cash requirements during the remainder of 2004, assuming we continue to own our interest in Texas Genco for the full year, include the following:
+Our principal cash requirements during the fourth quarter of 2004, excluding those related to Texas Genco, include the following:

-- approximately \$571 million of capital expenditures; - an estimated \$183 million in refunds by CenterPoint Houston of excess mitigation credits through December 31, 2004; - dividend payments on CenterPoint Energy common stock; and - \$35 million of maturing long-term debt, including \$27 million of transition bonds.
+- approximately \$199 million of capital expenditures; - an estimated \$56 million in refunds by CenterPoint Houston of excess mitigation credits; and - dividend payments on CenterPoint Energy common stock.